toiletbril/dedoc/README.md

 ```

 Using `-h` with `open` makes `dedoc` interpret supplied arguments as a path to
 HTML file and behave like a HTML to markdown transpiler.
+To make output wider or
+narrower, you can use `-c` flag with the number of columns.

 Instead of typing out the whole path, you can conveniently append `-o` flag the
 your previous `search` command, which will open n-th matched page or fragment: